jpvasquez-econ/RUV/1-Data-Codes/0-Raw_Data/CENSUS_2000/README.md

-# Replication of Labor Distribution and Migration matrices
+# Computation of Employment Allocations and the Matrices of Migration Flows

 This file explains how to calculate labor allocation by state an sector for the years 1999-2007 and how to compute the labor movements across these states and sectors for all those years.